Lakshmipathi/demo-c-random-crash/README.md

 ## What it does

 The program runs 12 rounds.
-In each round it picks a number and processes it:
+In each round it picks a number and processes it :

 - Rounds 1-4 are warmup (crash disabled).
 - From round 5 onward, certain numbers cause the program to mark itself as